 But there are some common, appealing factors a lot of people agree on.
 We don’t value them all in exactly the same way.
-Some people (especially after the claustrophobic, homebound year we’ve just had), prioritize a large yard over convenience to the city, for example, while others would trade a subway station and a deck for a one-acre plot.
-But most of us would probably like both of those things if possible, along with trees and parks and well-funded schools and the ability to walk to restaurants and shops.
+Some people (especially after the claustrophobia of Covid), prioritize a large yard over convenience to the city, for example, while others would trade a subway station and a deck for a one-acre yard they have to mow.
+But most of us would probably like all of those things if possible, along with trees and parks and well-funded schools and the ability to walk to restaurants and shops.
 And there are some communities just seem that tick a lot of boxes for a lot of people.

 I look at houses in towns all over Eastern Massachusetts each weekend for the Globe’s “On the Block” column, and my wife and I researched the hell out of every community within 15 miles of Boston when we were looking to buy our own home a decade ago.
 So for what it’s worth, here are my very biased, totally unscientific picks for the best places to live in and around Boston, depending on your budget and some other factors.

-We’ll use median home prices, which include both single family houses and condos, from the last quarter of 2020, courtesy of Redfin.
+We’ll use median home prices, which include both single-family houses and condos, from the first quarter of 2022, courtesy of Redfin.
 In my view, that’s a good figure to look at, because it represents what real people are paying to buy in these places, regardless of the type of home they end up in.
-But it does mean that in Boston, Cambridge, and other areas where condos make up the bulk of home purchases, the median more closely reflects the price of an average condo, and a single family is probably a lot more expensive.
+But it does mean that in Boston, Cambridge, and other areas where condos make up the bulk of home purchases, the median more closely reflects the price of an average condo, and a single-family is probably a lot more expensive.

 The best places to live in Boston if you’re wicked rich…